-The Public Affairs Section of the U.S. Embassy in Mozambique welcomes applications for the 2020 Study of the United States Institutes (SUSI) Program for Student Leaders.
-SUSI programs are designed to provide undergraduate student with leadership skills, academic programs to deepen their understanding of U.S. society, culture, values, and institutions through intensive academic programs at U.S. Universities and study tours throughout the country.
+The Public Affairs Section of the U.S. Embassy in Mozambique welcomes applications for a hybrid 2022 Study of the United States Institutes (SUSI) for Student Leaders.
+SUSI for Student Leaders programs are designed to provide undergraduate students with leadership skills, academic programs to deepen their understanding of U.S. society, culture, values, and institutions through intensive academic programs at U.S. Universities and study tours throughout the country.

 All program expenses will be covered by the U.S. Department of State.
-More information on the program and Study of the U.S. Institutes can be found online at: exchanges.state.gov/susi.
+More information on the program and Study of the U.S. Institutes can be found online at: http://exchanges.state.gov/susi.

 Candidates should have sufficient proficiency in English to allow them to participate in a university-level academic program.

 A complete application package will include the following: